 Another way of categorising the different legal structures is to consider whether it means the group will be incorporated – that is, have a separate legal identity from its members.
 If so, the group would need to be an incorporated society or company.

 Those two distinctions are discussed in more detail below.

 Accountable to many people or to a few?

-Examples are an incorporated society, which must have a minimum of 15 members, or an unincorporated group with a formal membership.
+Examples are an incorporated society, which has to have 10 members under the 2022 Act (under the old rules, this was a minimum of 15 members), or an unincorporated group with a formal membership.